quicwg/base-drafts/draft-ietf-quic-transport.md

 versions of QUIC are interpreted.

-## Version Negotiation Packet {#version-negotiation-packet}
+## Version Negotiation Packet {#version-packet}

-A Version Negotiation packet is sent by only the server and is a response to a client packet of an unsupported version.
+A Version Negotiation packet is sent only by the server and is a response to a client packet of an unsupported version.
 It uses a long header and contains:

-* Octet 0: 0x81 (Flags indicating long header and Version Negotiation packet type)
+* Octet 0: 0x81
 * Octets 1-8: Connection ID (echoed)
 * Octets 9-12: Packet Number (echoed)
 * Octets 13-16: Version (echoed)
-* Octets 17+: Payload (version list, containing 0 or more acceptable versions)
+* Octets 17+: Payload

 The payload of the Version Negotiation packet is a list of 32-bit versions which the server supports, as shown below.